altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *He took a breath himself...*
 'Did he bre--- no.'
 ~Martha thought.~
-'He didn't breath - that was all for show, for her.'
+'He did not breath - that was all for show, for her.'
 ~She followed suit.~
 ~Rossin breathed out, and she did as well.~
 ~In the quiet - she heard the scratching - it was coming from that room.~